openlibhums/memory-alpha/content/pages/support/guides/creating-an-account-on-janeway.md

 ## Setting up as an editor

 To create an editor account, first register using the steps above.
-An editor, press manager, or someone with **Staff** permission then needs to assign you the editor role.
+An editor, press manager, or someone with staff permission then needs to assign you the editor role.

 ## Editing your account